Anteru/csspv/README.md

 Build
 -----

-Build `spirv-dis`, this will in turn build `SPIRV` and the project will be ready to use.
+Build `CSPVDis`, this will in turn build `SpirV` and the project will be ready to use.

-If you want to re-generate the generate files, build and run `spirv-gen`.
+If you want to re-generate the generate files, build and run `CSPVGen`.